Generic Name: tramadol (TRAM a dol)

 Before taking tramadol

-You should not take this medication if you are allergic to tramadol, if you have ever been addicted to drugs or alcohol, or if you have ever attempted suicide.
+You should not take tramadol if you are allergic to it, or if you have:

 Seizures have occurred in some people taking tramadol.
 Talk with your doctor about your seizure risk, which may be higher if you have: